 Some of the best hikes in Sedona include Cathedral Rock Trail, Soldier Pass Trail, Devil’s Bridge Trail, Bear Mountain Trail, Courthouse Butte Loop, and Bell Loop Trail.

-Devils Bridge is extremely popular, so it is best to do this hike for sunrise.
+Devils Bridge is extremely popular, so it is best to do this hike at sunrise.
 Cathedral Rock is a strenuous but short hike.
 Bear Mountain is a long and challenging hike but has fantastic views at the top.

 Courthouse Butte and Bell Loop are great trails!
 Mainly because you can see incredible views throughout the whole hike.
 You will want to stop and take pictures every 10 minutes.
 These trails are great for the entire family.